- Emergency Management

-- Serving as the City's liaison to other agencies relative to emergency preparedness matters, including the Federal Emergency Management Agency (FEMA), and Texas Division of Emergency Management.
+This office also serves as the City's liaison to state and federal agencies, including the Federal Emergency Management Agency (FEMA) and the Texas Division of Emergency Management.